Overview of Sericulture

 · Nineteen seed farms for the production of seed cocoons and 2 P1 grainages for the production of seed layings are functioning.

-· For the silk reeling and silk twisting entrepreneurs 8 Govt.
+· For the silk reeling and silk twisting 8 Govt.
 Silk Reeling units and 3 Govt.
 Silk twisting units are functioning as Pilot Centres.

 · A Silk Exchange headed by a Deputy Director is functioning at Kancheepuram, for ensuring fair transaction of silk.